pmp-library/pmp-library/docs/overview.md

 ## Visualization

 In order to easily create visualizations the library contains an optional @ref visualization module including basic viewers, e.g., pmp::MeshViewer.
-The corresponding OpenGL&reg; code for rendering the data is contained in pmp::SurfaceMeshGL.
-For simplicity, the this class inherits from pmp::SurfaceMesh.
+The corresponding OpenGL&reg; code for rendering the data is contained in pmp::Renderer class.